We love the guests at Webber Street, and we get emotional about the people here sometimes.

 Many of our guests have a living Christian faith, but for whatever reason, they can’t get out of the situation they are in.

-One guy we saw for a number of months was in a terrible estate.
+One guy we saw for a number of months and was in a terrible state.
 When he first came in it was difficult to hold a neutral expression – he was dirty, smelly, and seemed completely stuck.
 Some people in his condition have taken their own lives because they can’t wait for God to take them home.